NetApp nosedives on tech spending worries

 At least eight brokerages cut their price targets on Sunnyvale, California-based NetApp's shares.

-The shares plunged to $33.41 (20.31 pounds) -- their lowest in nearly 15 months -- in heavy early trade, making it the second-biggest loser on Nasdaq.
+The shares plunged to $33.41 -- their lowest in nearly 15 months -- in heavy early trade, making it the second-biggest loser on Nasdaq.

 The tech-heavy Nasdaq Composite Index fell more than 4 percent.